Become a Volunteer

 Our Volunteers staff the Visitors Center where there are a variety of marine specimens and videos where visitors can get an introduction to the Reserve.
 The Visitors Center is open on busy weekend low-tide days.

-Seal Sitters
+Seal Ambassadors

 Volunteers are stationed down on the main beach at the cone line to keep visitors a safe distance from the harbor seals that haul out at every low tide.
 Visitors enjoy viewing the harbor seals through a spotting scope while Volunteers provide information about our resident pinnipeds.